 When you apply to Curry College, you'll start the degree program that puts you on the path to success.
 Our friendly team is here to help you every step of the way.

-Begin the process online or download, print, and mail the Master of Arts in Criminal Justice (MACJ) Admission
+Begin the process online or download, print, and mail the Master of Arts in Criminal Justice (MACJ) application.
+(PDF)

-- Official Transcripts of all academic work (undergraduate and graduate) sent to Curry College directly from the Academic Institution(s).
+- Sealed official undergraduate transcripts of all academic work (undergraduate and graduate) sent to Curry College directly from the Academic Institution(s).

 - Current Resume